Are you looking for a bid strategy that focuses on conversions?

 Disadvantages of Maximize Conversions

 - Little control of costs.
 It just tries to maximize your conversions and it doesn’t care how much high the bids can get.
+So, your CPC (Cost-per-click) can sometimes get unrealistically high.

 - Less predictable.
 As you have less control, your ROI can be less predictable.
 Some of your daily ad spends can be much higher than the average daily expenses.